 Today’s cutting-edge, rigorous and relevant career and technical education (CTE) prepares youth and adults for a wide range of high-wage, high-skill, high-demand careers.
-Check out fast facts below, or learn more with our Fact Sheets; Issue Briefs, Career Readiness Series and Other Publications; the 2014 ACTE-NRCCUA CTE Works!
-Research Report (NEW!); State CTE Profiles; and the CTE Prepares the Qualified Workforce summary of employment projections.
+Check out fast facts below, or learn more with our Policy and Advocacy Publications, State CTE Profiles and the CTE Prepares the Qualified Workforce summary of employment projections.

 CTE Works for High School Students

 High school students involved in CTE are more engaged, perform better and graduate at higher rates.